jonsterling/forest/content/notes/frct-003J.md

 do not assume beforehand that there is a such thing as a collection of "all" meta-categories.

-**Remark.** We may define analogous notions of meta-functor, etc. But we do not assume that the notion of "all meta-functors $\mathfrak{C}\to\mathfrak{D}$" is well-defined; the notion is entirely schematic.
+We may define analogous notions of meta-functor, etc. But we do not assume that the notion of "all meta-functors $\mathfrak{C}\to\mathfrak{D}$" is well-defined; the notion is entirely schematic.